Pinterest Hidden Image

 cacao butter, coconut butter, and cashew butter in a large bowl ready to be melted down to make vegan white chocolate.Pin

-Step 1: Prepare the ingredients.
-Add the cacao butter, coconut butter, and cashew butter to a large heat-resistant bowl and place it on top of a saucepan with simmering water (known as a bain-marie or water bath).
+1: Prepare the ingredients.
+Add the cacao butter, coconut butter, and cashew butter to a large heat-resistant bowl and place it on top of a saucepan with simmering water (known as a bain-marie or double boiler).

 melted vegan white chocolate in a pink ceramic bowl.Pin

-Step 2: Melt the ingredients.
-Make sure the water does not touch the bowl but allow the steam to rise up and gently melt the ingredients.
-Gently heat until all of the ingredients have melted.
-Whisk until melted through and smooth.
+2: Melt the ingredients.
+Ensure the water does not touch the bowl but allow the steam to rise and gently melt the ingredients.
+Gently heat until all of the ingredients have melted and whisk until smooth.

 pouring sifted powdered sugar into a bowl of melted white chocolate.Pin